wwanyi/Digital-Innovation-Projects/README.md

 Hybrid mobile application for passengers to book their dining places anytime.
 Passengers can browse through the most trending places or their desire location.
 Maps can be zoomed in to view the restaurant details with just a click on the red dot.
 Booking can be made straight if there is vacancy else it will notify the unavailability of the restaurant.

 # 6. Amenities Ordering
+Amenities Ordering Android App increase the efficiency level between the cabin crew and passengers.
+The application allow passenger to order their amenities such as slippers, ear plugs, or eye shades etc. The order will then sent over to the cabin crew's device and the cabin crew will receive the orders immediately with only bluetooth mode on.

 # 7. Surprise Holiday
-This is a prototype that could help Krisflyer members as well as new potential customers to package holidays for them, the holidays will be a surprise to the customers.
+A Web App that could help Krisflyer members as well as new potential customers to package holidays for them, the holidays will be a surprise to the customers.
 Before any purchase is made, the prototype will ask some questions to find out who they are and what they like, when they can travel.
 After which, the customer can pick a region that they want to travel.
 The prototype will generate a list of pre-planned itineraries and the passenger will only know where they are going to a few days before departure.
 It is built using NodeJS.